dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Confidence

-For every barcode result returned by DBR, it has a confidence value.
-The higher the confidence is, the more possible it is to be correct.
-Currently, the barcode reader will always return the barcode result with the highest confidence and the confidence filter is enabled as well.
-The default value of the confidence filter is 30，which means the result with lower confidence will not be returned.
+The confidence attribute of the barcode results is determined by the reliability of that result.
+Users can set the `minResultConfidence` to make a filter on the barcode results by the confidence value.
+For Dynamsoft Barcode Reader v8.8 or higher version, the default value of the confidence is 30, which can filter the majority of misreading barcode results.

+**Related API(s)**

+- minResultConfidence

 ### Multi-frame Confirmation